binhollc/MissionControlTowerSDK/docs/README.md

 ### Prerequisites

 - A development environment compatible with C++17.
-- The Binho Bridge installed on your system.
+- The Binho Bridge (bmcbridge) installed on your system.
 - The Binho Mission Control SDK installed on your system.

 ### Example Use Cases